CARodriguezG/OTable/README.md

 Where `index` is the position we want to update, `obj` is the new object we want to keep reference and `displayData` is the new data to be display in the `OTable`.

+## Retrieving a row

+In order to retrieve/get a row:

+    int index = myOTable.getSelectedIndex();
+    myOTable.getRow(index);

+Where `index` is the position we want to retrieve.
+In the example above we retrieve the selected index object in the `OTable`.

+## Removing/clearing all rows

+In order to remove all rows in the `OTable`:

+    myOTable.clear();